-Vincent Amodeo's will present his paper, "The effect of tacit knowledge on knowledge creation in a project-based learning high school biology classroom" was accepted by the International Organization for Science Teacher Education XV International Conference in Hammamet, Tunisia, October 28-November 3, 2012.
+Vincent Amodeo presented his paper, "The effect of tacit knowledge on knowledge creation in a project-based learning high school biology classroom" at the International Organization for Science Teacher Education XV International Conference in Hammamet, Tunisia, October 28-November 3, 2012.

 Anna W. Nolan presented the poster, "How to Create a Code of Conduct for K-12 Educators who Teach all or part of their Classes Online at the 18th annual Sloan Consortium International Conference on Online Learning in Orlando, Florida on October 11, 2012.

 Melody Nadeau presented the paper, "Is He Going to Teach Me?" at the Pragmatics of the Americas Conference (AMPRA) in Charlotte, NC on October 20, 2012.
 In this paper, Nadeau explores student's English prodiction in classes led by native or Non-native speaking instructors.

 Alexandra Pickett and Bill Pelz, Professor of Psychology of Herkimer County Community College presented their project, "SUNY Blend: Supporting Student Success - an NGLC Project Report at the National University Technology Network in Kansas City, MO, on September 18, 2012.
 The NGLC project is designed to help at-risk college students gain the skills they need to be academically successful.

 Alexandra, along with Barbara Truman of the University of Central Florida, and Clark Shah-Nelson of Johns Hopkins University presented their paper, "The Best Faculty Strategies" at the Sloan Consortium International Conference on Online Learning in Orlando, FL, on October 12, 2012.
 The researchers focus on assisting faculty with making the best technological choices for their online courses.